albertost5/basic-rest-api/uploads/readme.md

-## Advice
+## Tip
-Here we are going to save the uploaded files!
+Keep the folder in order to store the uploaded files.